Clive Smith was the Club Captain in 1974 of Camberley Heath Golf Club when he developed his wish to help promote and develop amateur golf .

 At Camberley Heath, John Davies won in 1978 when the tournament was played over 36 holes, with the lowest score of 135.
 John played in 4 successive Walker Cup matches from 1973 to 1979.
 He also lost at the 37th hole to Dick Siderowf (USA) in the final of the British Amateur championship at St Andrews in 1976.

-Russell Claydon, a Gog Magog Club Champion member, won the Lagonda in 1988 and followed up by winning the English Amateur Championship also, during that summer.
-He went on to have a very successful career on the European Tour, winning the BMW International Open in 1998.
+Russell Claydon, a Gog Magog Club Honorary life member, won the Lagonda trophy in 1988 as well as the English Amateur Championship and Berkshire Trophy.
+The following year he won the St Andrews Trophy, the Lake Macquarie Amateur in Australia and went on to play in the Walker Cup at the Peachtree Golf Club in the USA when Great Britain & Ireland won on American soil for the very first time.
+He went on to have a very successful career on the European Tour (1989 to 2004), winning the BMW International Open in 1998.

 Such a review of some of the past winners of The Lagonda Trophy reveals how successful subsequently they have become in the world of top amateur and professional golf.
 In fact everything that Clive Smith hoped for when founding the event in 1975, with significant foresight and ambition.